The final version of the game was to feature 17 characters.

 - Determinator: The dev team.
-Even though the C&D rendered the game's fate uncertain and was no doubt a major blow to them, they later stated "We aren't done yet regardless of how this turns out, so please stay tuned".
+Even though the C&D rendered the game's fate uncertain and was no doubt a major blow to them, they later stated (in a now defunct link) "We aren't done yet regardless of how this turns out, so please stay tuned".

-- Case in point: Lauren Faust is now on board to make a brand new title.
+- Case in point: Lauren Faust came on board to help make a brand new title.

 - Also the fans who made the Tribute Edition.

-- Fighting Your Friend: The developers promised a good reason for this when it still used the Mane 6.
+- Fighting Your Friend: The developers promised a good reason for this when it still used the Mane Six.

 - Improbable Weapon User: Twilight uses a book, Rarity uses design supplies & accessories, AJ uses a lasso, and Pinkie uses everything her Party Cannon shoots out.
 Angel and the rest of Fluttershy's animal friends are used for her special attacks